Elements of Assault

 The victim must have a reasonable apprehension of imminent injury or offensive contact.
 This element is established if the act would produce apprehension in the mind of a reasonable person.
 Apprehension is not the same as fear.
 Apprehension means awareness that an injury or offensive contact is imminent.

 Whether an act would create apprehension in the mind of a reasonable person varies depending upon the circumstances.
 For example, it may take less to create apprehension in the mind of a child than an adult.
 Moreover, if a victim is unaware of the threat of harm, no assault has occurred.
-An assailant who points a gun at a sleeping person has not committed an assault.
+For example, an assailant who points a gun at a sleeping person most likely has not committed an assault.
 Finally, the threat must be imminent, meaning impending or about to occur.
 Threatening to kill someone at a later date would not constitute an assault.

 Learn More About Your Assault Case From an Experienced Attorney